 Anthony Hudson named USMNT interim manager for January training camp and games

 Jan.
-5—Anthony Hudson will be the interim U.S. men's soccer team manager for its January camp and games, the program announced Wednesday.
+4—Anthony Hudson will be the interim U.S. men's soccer team manager for its January camp and games, the program announced Wednesday.

 Hudson, 41, is a familiar face in U.S. national team circles.
 He was in charge of the U.S. under-20 men's team in 2020 and '21 and this year was an assistant on Gregg Berhalter's bench at the World Cup.
 Before joining the national team program, he managed the Colorado Rapids from 2017-19, and, before that, managed the men's national teams of Bahrain and New Zealand.